-Southerners swear by their traditional iced sweet tea and drink it by the gallons.
+Southerners swear by their traditional Southern sweet tea and drink it by the gallons.
 In the Southern states, ice tea is not just a summertime drink, it is served year round with most meals and the sweet way is considered the only way to make and drink tea.

 When people order tea in a Southern restaurant, chances are they will get iced sweet tea.
 Outside of the southern states, iced tea is served unsweetened or “black,” and most people have never even heard of the southern tea.

 Andra Cook, a friend and co-author of my first cookbook, shared her personal recipe using a sugar substitute in place of some of the sugar.
 You will definitely love this sweet tea!

 Did you know: It was at the 1904 World’s Fair in St. Louis that iced tea was popularized and commercialized (not invented).
 Due to the hot summer of 1904, people ignored any hot drinks and went in search of cold drinks, including iced tea.
 Because of this, it changed the way the rest of Americans thought of tea, thus popularizing iced tea.
 Learn about the History of Ice Tea and Sweet Tea.

 Also check out Juanita’s Southern Ice Tea.